Town Spotlight: What it’s like living in Wellesley

 P.A.W.S.
 Preschool at Wellesley Schools

-And finally, Wellesley likes to boast that it rarely loses power and if they do it is minimal.
-This is because Wellesley owns its own Light Plant, The Wellesley Municipal Light Plant (WMLP).
+And finally, Wellesley likes to boast that it rarely loses power, and if they do, it’s a quick fix because Wellesley owns its own Light Plant, The Wellesley Municipal Light Plant (WMLP).